Frame of Mind

 • Who can take part?

-The competition is open to all students in secondary schools, special education schools, Youthreach and FET centres in Ireland.
-A student can enter as part of a group and as an individual entry with a maximum of two entries.
-Each application has to be submitted on behalf of the student by their teacher or member of school staff.
+The competition is open to all students in secondary schools, special education schools and classes, Youthreach and FET centres in Ireland.
+A student can enter as part of a group and as an individual entry, with a maximum of two entries.
+Each application must be submitted on behalf of the student by their teacher or member of school staff.
 Any entries found to have been submitted by a student will be disqualified from the competition.

-Frame of Mind is not open to SPMHS, WIMS or Screen Ireland employees, members of the judging panel, or their families.
+Frame of Mind is not open to SPMHS or WIMS employees, members of the judging panel, or their families.

-• What short films or TikToks qualify for the competition?
+• What short films qualify for the competition?

 Entries do need to be taken on a camera with a clear picture.
 Most cameras on smartphones would have high enough quality video to qualify for entry.

-A short film entry must be between one to three minutes long and TikTok video entries up to 60 seconds long.
+A short film entry must be between one to three minutes long.

 • What are the categories?

-• Short Film - secondary schools general category (including special education schools/ special education classes)
+• Secondary school (this category includes special education schools and special education classes)

 • How are the winners chosen?

-Our three expert judges will be awarding a maximum of 10 points per category across four areas of criteria.
-Judges will be marking entries based on adherence to brief, artistic and technical capabilities, as well as overall experience.
+Our three expert judges will be awarding a maximum of 10 points per category across five areas of criteria.
+Judges will be marking entries based on adherence to the theme, the brief, artistic and technical capabilities, as well as overall experience.

 • What are the prizes?

-Prizes for winning entries will be awarded to the school, Youthreach or FET centres who completed the entry application on behalf student(s).
-WIMS suggests that this prize is shared among the students who participated in the creation of the winning short film/ Tiktok.
+Prizes for winning entries will be awarded to the school, Youthreach or FET centres who completed the entry application on behalf of student(s).
+WIMS suggests that this prize is shared among the students who participated in the creation of the winning short film.

 • Is there other important information you should know?